 Integral to the structure of a Camp Fern camper's life is his or her tribe; four-week campers (including the 2-week campers within the 4-week session) are initiated into one of two tribes.
-Boys may be Caddo or Tejas; girls, Bena or Owaisso.
+Boys may be Caddo (blue) or Tejas (red); girls, Bena (red) or Owaisso (blue).
 Each tribe has secret grounds, songs, and sponsors.

 Two senior campers are chosen by their tribe members as Chief and Firemaker to lead and inspire their tribe members during Field Days, War Canoe Races, the Horse Show, and other tournaments.